 Without the numpad it takes up less space and allows you to place the keyboard and mouse closer together in a more natural position for your body which can help avoid injuries for people using it all the time.

-The spacebar logo appears to be unique that appears for when the keyboard is manufactured to celebrate various animals on the Chinese zodiac.
+The spacebar features a unique logo from the year when the keyboard was manufactured to celebrate various animals on the Chinese zodiac.
 Pictured is the YOTS variant or known as Year Of The Snake.
-The ducky comes with a replacement spacebar with no design if you don't like the snake version.
+The Ducky comes with a replacement spacebar with no design if you don't like the snake version.

 Con Text on the ABS Keycaps can fade

-The keycaps in the Ducky Shine are made from ABS (acrylonitrile butadiene styrene) so that backlighting is possible, however this material is known to quickly fade out after usage.
-To keep your keyboard looking in top notch condition, you may need to replace the keycaps periodically.
+The keycaps in the Ducky Shine are made from ABS (acrylonitrile butadiene styrene) so that backlighting is possible, however this material is known to quickly fade out after prolonged usage.
+To keep your keyboard looking like it's in top notch condition, you may need to replace the keycaps periodically.

 Con No calculator button